Solving influence diagrams via efficient mixed-integer programming formulations and heuristics: Introduction

-Due to their generality, influence diagrams pervade many modelling-based approaches that require a formal description of relationships between uncertainty, decisions and consequences.
 Figure~\ref{fig:n_monitoring} shows an influence diagram for the $N$-monitoring problem, where $N$ agents ($A_1$ to $A_N$) must decide whether to countervail an unknown load ($L$) based on imprecise readings of this load from their respective sensors ($R_1$ to $R_N$).
 The chance of failure ($F$) is influenced by the unknown load and the eventual decision to countervail the load.
-The final utility $T$ is calculated considering whether the agents intervened and if a failure was observed.
+The final utility ($T$) is calculated considering whether the agents intervened and if a failure was observed.
 As such, this setting represents independent agents who must make decisions based only on observations of the state of the world but without being able to completely know it or share information among themselves.

 Differently from decision trees, the nodes in an influence diagram do not need to be totally ordered nor do they have to depend directly on all predecessors.
-This freedom from dependence on all predecessors allows for the decisions to be made by, e.g., decision-makers who partially observe a common state of information (stemming from $L$ in Figure~\ref{fig:n_monitoring}) but may differ in their ability to observe or are incapable of sharing information.
+This freedom from dependence on all predecessors allows for the decisions to be made by, e.g., decision-makers who partially observe a common state of information (node $L$ in Figure~\ref{fig:n_monitoring}) but may differ in their ability to observe or are incapable of sharing information.

 Unfortunately, quantitative methods employed to obtain optimal decisions from influence diagram representations typically require that some of that generality is curbed.
-Influence diagrams are, in essence, representations of (potentially partially observable) Markov decision processes \cite{puterman1990markov}.
+Influence diagrams are, in essence, representations of (possibly partially observable) Markov decision processes \citep{puterman1990markov}.
 Thus, if \begin{enumerate*}[label=(\roman*)] \item a single decision-maker is assumed (implying a total ordering among decision nodes) and \item the \emph{no-forgetting} assumption holds (implying that each decision node and its direct predecessors influence all successor decision nodes), \end{enumerate*} then Markovian assumptions hold.
-This, in turn, enables one to solve influence diagrams with well-established techniques, for instance, by forming the equivalent decision tree that can be solved through dynamic programming; or by removing decision and chance nodes from the diagram one by one \cite{bielza2011review}.
+This, in turn, enables one to solve influence diagrams with well-established techniques, for instance, by forming the equivalent decision tree that can be solved through dynamic programming; or by removing decision and chance nodes from the diagram one by one \citep{bielza2011review}.
+The different issues regarding, e.g., computational performance of solving influence diagrams are discussed in \citet{bielza2000structural}.